andrewmoody96/andrewmoody96/README.md

 Hello, my name is Andrew!
 ------

 I am a full-stack developer with a focus on front-end technologies.
-I am seeking an opportunity to use my skills in development and my creative side to build attractive, real-world solutions for users everywhere.
+I am seeking an opportunity to use my skills in development and my creative side to build attractive, real-world solutions for users everywhere. -- In my free time, I play original music with my band, Chocolate In Your Pocket.
+[Check out our website for music, upcoming shows, and more!](https://www.chocolateinyourpocket.com/)

 Skills
 ------